Program Overview

 Urgent Needs Coordination

-In response to the growing waitlist and acute housing crisis, this service provides emergency supplies, such as blankets, camping gear, clothing, food, toiletries and diversion support for people experiencing homelessness prior to entering our comprehensive case management services.
-Our Urgent Needs Coordinator actively connects with individuals, families, and youth waiting for case management and offers housing search facilitation as possible.
+In response to the growing waitlist and acute housing crisis, this service provides emergency supplies, such as blankets, camping gear, clothing, food, toiletries, and diversion support for people experiencing homelessness prior to entering our comprehensive case management services.
+Our Urgent Needs Coordinator actively connects with individuals, families, and youth waiting for case management and offers housing search facilitation as needed.

 Please find our Maine HMIS Privacy Notice here and our non-discrimination policy here.